 Stephanie Schettek and Anna Woodlock contributed to this report.

-Accredited by the Texas Education Agency (TEA), the elementary, middle and high schools
+by the Texas Education Agency (TEA), and the high school courses are approved by the

 National Collegiate Athletic Association (NCAA).
 The elementary, middle and high school

 options meet the same standards as traditional schools, but have no physical location

 or limitations.
 Upon graduation, students receive an official Texas high school diploma.

 FacebookInstagramWhat is TTU K-12?